MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

+Figs.\ref{fig9} and \ref{fig10} illustrate the prediction performance of PatchTST and TimesNet.
+These models effectively capture overall trends, with their predictions closely mirroring the actual data's trajectory.
+However, they tend to exhibit smoothing and lagging when faced with rapid changes, spikes, or sharp turns in the time series, suggesting limitations in capturing high-frequency dynamics and sudden temporal shifts.
+Fig.\ref{fig11} exhibits Transformer significant deviations from the truth, particularly in regions with abrupt fluctuations or sharp peaks.
+It suggests that the Transformer's self-attention may struggle to maintain accurate predictions during periods of high variability in MTS.

-In conclusion, our combined quantitative evaluation and systematic graphical analysis provide compelling evidence of the MMformer's superior performance compared to the Transformer and iTransformer baselines.
-The observed shortcomings of the competing models in preserving critical patterns under adverse noise conditions further highlight the advantages of the proposed MMformer for modeling complex, multivariate time series.
+In conclusion, based on the air quality dataset, our combined quantitative evaluation and systematic graphical analysis illustrate the MMformer's superior performance.
+The observed shortcomings of the competing models in preserving critical patterns under adverse noise conditions further highlight the advantages of the proposed MMformer for modeling complex environmental MTS.